peterwwillis/devopsyoga-content/practices/index.md

 As DevOps members develop their own software and products, they should ideally follow Agile methods.
 Frequent integration, testing, and deployment of code will result in faster, less error-prone software.

----
-To continue learning about DevOps, read about its [Tools](../tools/).